kerta1n/lssc/README.md

 # Usage for UNRAID
 Install the docker compose plugin from APPS, and go back to DOCKER.

-Scroll all the way down > create stack > edit stack > edit files > copy paste from compose.yml Change ./data/ to /mnt/user/appdata/lssc/ (lines 8 & 9), and wget the appropriate files from this repo to lssc dir Compose up and you're set
+Scroll all the way down > create stack > edit stack > edit files > copy paste from compose.yml

+Change ./data/ to /mnt/user/appdata/lssc/data/ (lines 8 & 9), and wget the appropriate files from this repo to the data dir

+Compose up and you're set

 # Snapclient